igorwaw/web-advent/content/2015/07-gates/index.md

 Variable instr contains one instruction from the input file, the part before the -> delimiter, eg. "e OR f -> g", "NOT dm -> dn".
 I then split it, assign the tuple to splitinstr and check the cases.

-First two cases are 3-element tupples.
-If the middle element contains LSHIFT or RSHIFT, it call process_shift function, "AND" or "OR" call process_andor.
+First two cases are 3-element tuples.
+If the middle element contains LSHIFT or RSHIFT, it calls process_shift function, "AND" or "OR" call process_andor.
 In both cases, first and third element are assigned to arg1 and arg2 respectively.
-Next, a 2-element tupple, first a string "NOT" and then any value of any type, that gets assigned to arg1.
+Next, a 2-element tuple, first a string "NOT" and then any value of any type, that gets assigned to arg1.
 Finally, the default case.
 If it wasn't any of the 5 logical operations, it must be assignment.
-It's a puzzle with known input, for the real production code I would check the input more carefuly.
+It's a puzzle with known input, for the real production code I would check the input more carefully.

-## Visualization
+## Visualisation

 Curses library forces a specific program structure.
 Everything that uses curses needs to be placed in one function (by convention, called main) which takes *stdscr* as an argument, and stdscr is the main curses window that covers the entire screen.
 This function is then called with
 `curses.wrapper(main)`.
 Or specifically, that's not the only way to run curses program, but it's the most convenient.

-Curses allow to build quite sophisticated text-mode user interfaces, but I only use it for one thing: print text in a specific place on the screen.
+Curses allow you to build quite sophisticated text-mode user interfaces, but I only use it for one thing: print text in a specific place on the screen.
 I start at the top left corner: `outx=0` `outy=0` then I move right by the colum width: `outx+=COLWIDTH` which I found experimentally, large enough to fit the longest instruction and keep some space from the next column.
 If I'm too close to the screen's edge, I move to the next row and back to the left, the library provides screen width in curses.COLS: